Ray Lewis: 1999 season

-2000: Record-setting defense and Super Bowl XXXV MVP
+2000: Record-setting defense, Defensive Player of the Year and Super Bowl XXXV MVP

 In 2000, Lewis led a defense which many call the greatest in NFL history for a single season.
-In week 2 of the regular season against the Jacksonville Jaguars, Lewis led the team in tackles with 11 tackles in the 39–36 win.
+In Week 2 of the regular season against the Jacksonville Jaguars, Lewis led the team in tackles with 11 tackles in the 39–36 win.
 In Week 3 against the Miami Dolphins, Lewis had 11 tackles in the 19–6 loss.
-In week 6 against the Jacksonville Jaguars, he finished 13 tackles and a fumble recovery in the 15–10 win.
+In Week 6 against the Jacksonville Jaguars, he finished 13 tackles and a fumble recovery in the 15–10 win.
 In Week 13 against the Cleveland Browns, Lewis had five tackles and two sacks in the 44–7 blowout win.
 Lewis finished the regular season with a franchise leading 137 tackles, as well as two interceptions, six pass deflections, and three fumble recoveries.
 The team set a 16-game single-season record for fewest points allowed (165) and fewest rushing yards allowed (970).
 The team recorded four shutouts, one shy of the single-season record.
 The unit finished first league-wide in six key defensive categories.
 Including the postseason, and excluding three combined touchdowns that were given up by the Ravens offense and special teams, Baltimore's defense allowed only 184 points in 20 games.
 After the regular season, he earned a unanimous All-Pro selection, and was once again named to start in the Pro Bowl.
 In the Wild Card Round against the Denver Broncos, Lewis had seven tackles and an interception in the 21–3 win.
-In the Divisional Round against the Tennessee Titans, Lewis had 12 combined tackles and an interception returned for the clinching touchdown in the 24–10 win.
+In the Divisional Round against the Tennessee Titans, Lewis had 12 combined tackles and an interception returned 50 yards for the clinching touchdown in the 24–10 win.
 In the AFC Championship against the Oakland Raiders, he had seven combined tackles and a fumble recovery in the 16–3 win.
 Lewis was named NFL Defensive Player of The Year for the 2000 season.
-The Ravens became only the second team to ever record a defensive shutout in a Super Bowl, as they dominated the New York Giants 34–7 to win the franchise's first ever world championship.
+The Ravens became only the second team to ever record a defensive shutout in a Super Bowl, as they dominated the New York Giants 34–7 to win the franchise's first ever Super Bowl championship.
 Lewis's five combined tackles and four passes defended earned him Super Bowl XXXV MVP honors.
 He also added 31 tackles, two interceptions, 9 pass deflections, one fumble recovery, and a touchdown in the four-game playoff run.